 People want good weather with regular, gentle rains, plenty of sunshine, and no destructive weather such as hurricanes or tornados, and certainly no famines, so they should live godly lives.
-Furthermore, although a godly person living in a sinful land can be protected to a small extent, if there is a hurricane or famine, even the godly person will be affected.
+Furthermore, although a godly person living in a sinful land can be protected to some extent, if there is a hurricane or famine, even the godly person will be affected.
 That is why Christians must stand up against those who promote ungodly behavior, and why a nation must have godly laws and leaders if it is to do well.
 This lesson about people’s behavior affecting the land is throughout the Old Testament (cp.
 Deut.
 11:13-17; 28:1, 12, 15, 22-25, 38-40; Lev.
 18:24-25; Ps.
 107:33-34; Jer.
-3:2-3; 12:4; 23:10; Amos 4:6-10).
+3:2-3; 9:10-14; 12:4; 23:10; Amos 4:6-10).

 “I have visited its iniquity upon it.”
 For more on the meaning of “visit,” see commentary on Exodus 32:34.
 The word “visit” can also in some contexts be translated “punish,” and so the sentence could also be translated as it is translated in the CSB: “The land has become defiled, so I am punishing it for its sin.”